johnfelipe/Multiclass-Brain-Tumor-Classification/README.md

 - Install the requiremnts to run this project using requirements.txt file under project/requirements/requirements.txt
 - The project folder contains all the code for preprocessing the data and creating the model.
 This is under project/src
 - The project folder contains the saved images in project/volume/images, and the data/raw folder is where the data should go from kaggle.
-- The project folder contains a models folder under project/volume/models where the model is present.
+- Download the model using the point3 under `Links` and put it in the folder - project/volume/models/
 - To test this model out, run the app.py file contained at the root of the repository.
 > To run the app -> open the terminal/command prompt in the repository director and type yourcomputer$ streamlit run app.py